TeamFAPS/PSVita-RE-tools/README.md

 kdump-extract - by @dots-tb
 ---
 A PC program that finds and extracts segment 0 of a kernel module from a continous kernel memory dump.
 It outputs a .elf that can be used for RE (see vitadecompiler), for extracting NIDs (see nids-extract).
 It is to be used in conjunction with Kdumper on PS Vita side.

-nids-extract - by @dots-tb
----
-A PC program that extracts a list in .yml format of exported NIDs from a PS Vita ELF.

 psvitalibdoc
 ---